-Niagara Mohawk Power Corporation d/b/a National Grid ("Niagara Mohawk" or "Company") submits its 2012 Mobile Stray Voltage Testing Report ("Report") pursuant to the Public Service Commission's Orders Requiring Additional Mobile Stray Voltage Testing, issued July 21, 2010 and June 23, 2011 in Case 10-E-0271 ("Orders").
-In compliance with the Commission's Orders, Niagara Mohawk's 2012 mobile testing consisted of one mobile scan in Albany and Niagara Falls and two mobile scans in Buffalo.
+Niagara Mohawk Power Corporation d/b/a National Grid ("Niagara Mohawk" or "Company") submits its 2015 Mobile Stray Voltage Testing Report ("Report") pursuant to the Public Service Commission's Order Adopting Changes to Electric Safety Standards issued December 15, 2008 in Case 04-M-0159 and Orders Requiring Additional Mobile Stray Voltage Testing, issued July 21, 2010 and June 23, 2011 in Case 10-E-0271 (collectively, the "Orders").
+In compliance with the Commission's Orders, Niagara Mohawk's 2015 mobile testing consisted of one mobile scan in Albany and Niagara Falls and two mobile scans in Buffalo.
 The results of the mobile scans are detailed in the tables below.

-Niagara Mohawk utilized Power Survey LLC ("Power Survey"), which is currently the sole source vendor for mobile testing in New York State, to conduct the mobile scans.
-Niagara Mohawk also utilized Power Survey to perform the mobile scans for the Company in 2009, 2010, and 2011.
+Niagara Mohawk utilized Power Survey LLC ("Power Survey") to conduct the mobile scans.
+Niagara Mohawk also utilized Power Survey to perform the mobile scans in 2009 through 2014.